RudolfReiter/lstmp_vis/index.md

-# Welcome to the project page of "A Long-Short-Term Mixed-Integer Formulation for Highway Motion Planning"
+# A Long-Short-Term Mixed-Integer Formulation for Highway Motion Planning

+ Welcome to the project page of "A Long-Short-Term Mixed-Integer Formulation for Highway Motion Planning".
 This work is related to an IEEE journal submission by Rudolf Reiter, Armin Nurkanovic, Daniele Bernardini, Moritz Diehl and Alberto Bemporad.

 ## Deterministic Planning - Comparison of Planners
 The following simulations show, how the LSTMP, the A-star planner and the MIPDM plan and execute lane changes in deterministic closed-loop simulations.
 Each simulation consists of randomized surrounding vehicles with different speeds.
 Surrounding vehilces break, if they are close to a leading vehicle.
 The the LSTMP uses a safe short-term trajectory (black) to plan the first lane change and uses transition points in the spatio-temporal space for long-term planning (green).
 The full planning problem is formualated as MIQP and solved in approximately 50ms.